microsoft/fast/packages/web-components/fast-element/docs/api-report.md

     remove(): void;
     source: any | null;
     unbind(): void;
 }

+// Warning: (ae-internal-missing-underscore) The name "KernelServiceId" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export const enum KernelServiceId {
+    // (undocumented)
+    contextEvent = 3,
+    // (undocumented)
+    elementDefinitions = 4,
+    // (undocumented)
+    observable = 2,
+    // (undocumented)
+    updateQueue = 1
+}

 // Warning: (ae-internal-missing-underscore) The name "Mutable" should be prefixed with an underscore because the declaration is marked as @internal